Why Isn't Relational Learning Taking Over the World?: Datasets

 Figure \ref{fb15k-qs-fig} shows some of the triples in FB15k.
 The last two are obviously projections of relations that are more interesting, telling us who Noel Gallagher was married to (and probably when) and when Hannah Montana: The Movie was released in Egypt.

 We\footnote{Bahare Fatemi, Mehran Kazemi, Ali Mehr and Martin Wang.
 See \url{https://cs.ubc.ca/~poole/res/FB15k-triples.txt} for example triples for all 1344 predicates.} created English version of the test set that, together with the plausible examples that existing methods ranked highly, could be used to crowdsource ground truth.
 The ground truth could then be used to evaluate prediction methods.
-However, we decided determining whether a tuple was true wasn't a skill people could do quickly and accurately, even when they had access to Wikipedia, Google and other online sources.
+However, we decided determining whether a triple was true wasn't a skill people could do quickly and accurately, even when they had access to Wikipedia, Google and other online sources.
 Positive examples were straightforward , but determining something is false requires guessing.

 \citet{toutanova-chen-2015-observed} noticed that a predictor could do reasonably well on FB15k by just determining that two predicates were (approximately) equivalent or inverses.
-To determine whether a predictor was doing more than this, they created FB15k-237 with the inverse functions removed (it would remove one first two triples of Figure \ref{fb15k-qs-fig}).
+To determine whether a predictor was doing more than this, they created FB15k-237 with the inverse functions removed (it would remove one of the first two triples of Figure \ref{fb15k-qs-fig}).
 FB15k-237 isn't better than FB15k; they test different things.
 Together they provide interesting evidence: the difference tells us whether a predictor can recognize inverses; the performance on FB15k-237 tells us whether the method can exploit other regularities.
 We would want a predictor that can determine inverses, but would like it to do more than that.

 Including only most frequent entities means that there are \emph{no} reified entities in the resulting triples.
-In Wikidata, around 99\% of the entities appear as the subject of fewer than 10 triples (see Appendix A).
+In Wikidata, over 98\% of the entities appear as the subject of fewer than 10 triples \appdx{A}.
 Training and evaluating on datasets where all such entities are removed will not lead to better predictors on more realistic datasets.

 Big data often implies more entities, but less data, on average, about each entity.
-As entities are added, they start off as stubs with few tuples, resulting in a long tail of entities about which not much is known.
-As more detail is added about an entity, there are more associated reified entities, about which there are inherently few tuples.
-See Appendix A.
+As entities are added, they start off as stubs with few triples, resulting in a long tail of entities about which little is known.
+As more detail is added about an entity, there are more associated reified entities with inherently few triples \appdx{A}.